Environment & climate change

 We also monitor performance using key performance indicators (for example covering waste and timber), which are regularly reviewed and variations investigated.
 Any incidents or visits (for example by the Environment Agency) are logged in databases and reported to divisional Boards each month.

-In our Annual Report 2023 (published in October), we have made disclosures in line with the recommendations of the Task force for Climate-related Financial Disclosures (TCFD), including outlining the key risks and opportunities that climate change poses to our business.
+In our Annual Report (published in October), we make disclosures in line with the recommendations of the Task force for Climate-related Financial Disclosures (TCFD), including outlining the key risks and opportunities that climate change poses to our business.

 Key Performance Indicators